 When it comes to living your beliefs, there are three stages:

 - Belief: What do you believe and what do you value?
 Are you concerned about animal rights?
-Do you believe that animals shouldn’t be forced into human servitude?
+Do you believe that animals shouldn’t be forced into servitude to humans?
 If so, those are concrete beliefs.

 - Intent: The next stage involves what you want to do about your beliefs.
 Do you want to create a happier, healthier world for all animals?
 That’s your intent.